-Updated [A 'food hazard' is defined as anything present in food with the potential to harm the consumer, either by causing illness or injury; these can be a biological, chemical, and/or physical agent, or the condition of any food with the potential to cause an adverse effect on the health or safety of consumers (including outbreaks of foodborne disease and/or infectious intestinal disease).
+A food-related incident involving (or suspected to involve) a biological, chemical and / or physical agent in food, or the condition of any food with the potential to cause an adverse effect on the health or safety of consumers (including outbreaks of foodborne disease and/or infectious intestinal disease).
 In determining whether a food hazard should be notified to the Incidents Team, Field Operations staff should consider the following criteria:

 - localised food hazard one in which food is not distributed by the FBO outside its local authority area and is not deemed to be a serious localised food hazard; should be dealt with locally by the Field Operations staff, in conjunction with other relevant agencies, if required.
-For example, an isolated consumer complaint of foreign body within the product. - serious localised food hazard one in which food is not distributed beyond the boundaries of the FBO's local authority but which involves or may involve: - undeclared allergens, a serious anaphylaxis reaction requiring medical intervention as a result of allergens in food, hospitalisation, or death as a result of allergens in food - shiga toxin producing Esterichia coli, (STEC), or E. Coli O157 or other Verocytotoxinproducing Escherichia coli (VTEC) - Clostridium botulinum - Pathogenic Salmonella serogroups, e.g. typhimurium, Salmonella paratyphi, Salmonella enteritidis, infantis, mikawashima - Listeria monocytogenes - Pathogenic organisms in water systems - Norovirus potentially present in food - Hepatitis - Food borne illness, (poisoning or allergic reactions) of vulnerable consumers whilst in the care of the NHS or which the competent authority considers significant because of, for example, the vulnerability of the population likely to be affected, the numbers involved or any deaths associated with the incident.
-These should be notified by the Field Operations staff to the Incidents Team and other relevant agencies at the earliest opportunity and by the quickest available means and confirmed in writing using the Food / Feed Incident Report Form (Annex 1).
+For example, an isolated consumer complaint of foreign body within the product. - serious localised food hazard one in which food is not distributed beyond the boundaries of the FBO's local authority but which involves or may involve: - Allergens or which the competent authority considers significant because of, for example, the vulnerability of the population likely to be affected, the numbers involved or any deaths associated with the incident; should be notified by the Field Operations staff to the Incidents Team and other relevant agencies at the earliest opportunity and by the quickest available means and confirmed in writing on Annex 1 Food / Feed Incident Report Form.